 Examples of some gross motor skills are walking, running, climbing, throwing, and kicking.

 In this game, students will work together to fill letter buckets.
-The skills covered in this activity include:
+The gross motor skills covered in this activity include:

 - demonstrating knowledge of the alphabet and letter sounds